thammit/mail/Documentation/Reference/SiteConfiguration/Index.rst

 RecipientSources.yaml
 =====================

-To add all recipient sources come with MAIL (fe_groups, fe_users, tt_address) you just can import this file inside your site configuration like so:
+To add all recipient sources come with MAIL (fe_groups, fe_users, tt_address) you just has to import this file into your site configuration like so:

 .. code-block:: yaml